Psychological therapies with children, young people, and families (M34)

 - study theory on the psychodynamic therapeutic approach

-Masters level course.
-Students may exit after one year with a
+This is a two year Masters programme.
+Students may exit after one year with a Postgraduate Diploma (PgDip).

-What our students say:
+What our students say

 “I admire the fact that this course, which bridges different disciplines, schools of thought and modalities, has been made possible and I think it is really well taught and I am thoroughly enjoying it!”